nebuchadneZZar01/sustineo_extractor/README.md

 ### 1. Plot/legend subdivision
 At first, in order to have higher scalability, the input image is **divided** into two section: plot and lagend.

+This process differs following the type of the plot image in input.

+#### Box-type
-More specifically, a "bounding box" approach has been choosen: using the **Hough transform** (after binarizing the input image), the software is able to detect all the lines on the image.
+In this case, a "bounding box" approach has been choosen: using the **Hough transform** (after binarizing the input image), the software is able to detect all the lines on the image.
 Being a $(3 \times 3)$-blocks plot, is very easy to detect these lines.\
 Next, the intersections are computed and between them, the software detects the minimum-area box of the plot, the one on the bottom-left.
 Using this rectangle, is then used a 1:3 aspect ratio to find the entire area of the plot: in particular, the subdivision is done using the three limiting vertices of the rectangle including the plot (top-left, bottom-left, top-right).

 ![image](plot_little_big.png)

 Finally, the cropped plot and legend sections of the image are passed as input to the data-extraction module of the software.

+#### Blob-type
+In this case, a different approach - based on a **blob detector** - has been choosen.
+Using the detector, the software finds all the blobs (circular forms) that have the same coordinates, disposed both in horizontal and in vertical.\
+To distinguish the legend's blob from the actual plot's blob (representing the values in $(x,y)$ coordinates), the software counts the number of blobs that share the same coordinare; statistically, if more than two, then we are in presence of a legend.

+Next, the software detects the first and the last blob composing the legend, and using them as delimiters, it "crops" the legend away from the input image.

 ### 2. Plot interpretation
 #### 2.1.
 Shape detection
+##### Box-type
-At first, the data-extraction `PlotOCR` class (that inherits from `OCR` class) object does a shape detection operation onto the plot file data.\
+At first, the data-extraction `PlotOCR_Box` class (that inherits from `OCR` class) object does a shape detection operation onto the plot file data.\
 In particular, after **binarizing** the input plot (again, but using a different threshold in order to obtain the shapes of the rectangles in the image) and using a **$(2 \times 2)$-kernel dilatation** (in order to remove the thin lines), all the corners are extracted.

 There are two different cases:
 - **simple case**, rectangle on the plot: the limiting vertices (top-left and bottom-right ones) of the rectangle are detected and then used to define `LabelBox`-class objects for every detected rectangle;
 - **complex case**, irregular form on the plot: this is the case in which the rectangles are joined between them; here, the software analyzes and then subdivides the 8-edges irregular shape, in order to obtain two rectangles and proceed like in the previous case.

+##### Blob-type
+At first, the data-extraction `PlotOCR_Blob` class (that inherits from `OCR` class) object does a shape detection operation onto the plot file data.\
+Again, after **binarizing** the input plot and using a **$(2 \times 2)$-kernel dilatation**, all the blobs are detected using a **blob detector**; however, in this passage a different radius threshold is set in order to discard all keypoints detected from the letters of the labels.

 #### 2.2.
 Text detection
 Another **threshold** operation is done, but this time in manner to leave only the text and ignore the shape.
 Also during this pass we have two different cases:
-1. **black text** on **colored rectangles**: the binarized image has exclusively black text, without any background (as it is discarted during the thresholding);
+1. **black text** on **colored images**: the binarized image has exclusively black text, without any background (as it is discarted during the thresholding);
-2. **white text** on **colored rectangles**: the binarized image has white text on black boxes.
+2. **white text** on **colored images**: the binarized image has white text on black boxes.

 As the OCR module works better with black-texted images, in the 2nd case the image is converted to negative in order to proceed like in the 1st one.

 Next, calling the `pyTesseract` module (python implementation for Google's *Tesseract OCR*), we are able to obtain a **dictionary** containing different informations about the words on the box, their respective pixel-coordinates, and bounding boxes informations.\
+All these informations are used to instantiate `TextBox` class objects for every detected word.

+##### Box-type
-All these informations are used to instantiate `TextBox` class objects for every detected word; then, bounding box and respective coordinates are used to detect which word is contained in which colored box, and thus in which `LabelBox`, forming then the label.
+The bounding boxes and respective coordinates are used to detect which word is contained in which colored box, and thus in which `LabelBox`, forming then the label.

+##### Blob-type
+Every `TextBox` is put into a `LabelBoxColorless` according to this heuristic:

+- if the current word has a distance $d_x < t_x$ from next one, then they are on the same row;
+- else, the next word is in the following row if the distance between the first word of the first row has a distance $d_y < t_y$ from the next one.

+Finally, we join each `BlobBox` to the nearest `LabelBoxColorless` (using the euclidean distance between the center of the blob and the center of the `LabelBoxColorless`).

+#### 2.3 Legend link
-Meanwhile, for every rectangle in the plot is saved the color data (both in RGB and HSV format) and stored in the `color_rgb` and `color_hsv` attributes of every single `TextBox`-class objects.
+Meanwhile, for every rectangle or blob in the plot, the color data is saved(both in RGB and HSV format) and then stored in the `color_rgb` and `color_hsv` attributes of every single `TextBox`-class objects.
 This information will be used in the next part.

-All the `LabelBox`es data are given as output.
+All the `LabelBox`es or `BlobBox`es data are then given as output.

 ### 3. Legend interpretation
 The extraction now involves the legend section previously cropped from the source image.
 The data is passed as input to the `LegendOCR` class (inherits from `OCR` class) object.